lontarlab/.github/profile/README.md

-Lontarlabs
+Lontarlab
 ---
-Lontar Lab Foundation is a Software Company located in Bandung. a Company behind Thawaf app.
-Part of Kuwais Group.
+Lontarlab is a Software Company located in Bandung\
+a company behind Thawaf app & part of Kuwais Group.